Vestride/glencheney/src/pages/hennessy/index.md

 ### [Hennessy Academy](https://www.hennessy.com/us/heritage/academy/)

 The Hennessy Essentials quiz is a Preact app and the other quizzes reuse some of the Preact components from the Essentials quiz.
+As simple as it is, I really like the Preact component I made for the sticky navigation which animates the titles as the user scrolls through sections of the page.

 <video muted playsinline controls loop poster="/heritage-culture-poster.png">
   <source src="heritage-culture.webm" type="video/webm; codecs=vp9,vorbis">